ammarhakim/gkyl/doc/DataStruct.md

 independent indexer.

 The field can be used to store data of arbitrary types, including fixed-size C structs.
-To this, first create a new field constructor as
+To do this, first create a new field constructor as follows:
-follows:

 ~~~~~~~ {.lua}
 EulerField = DataStruct.new_field_ct(ffi.typeof("struct {double rho, rhou, E;}"))